lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

 .. note::
     Naming **must** be done in a specific manner so that the app can find and read the translation you provide.

-    The naming convention adopted in the L’ART Research Client is based on `ISO 639 codes <https://www.iso.org/iso-639-language-codes.html>`_ for the languages (found `here <https://iso639-3.sil.org/code_tables/639/data>`_) and on ISO 3166-1 alpha-2 codes for the countries (click `here <https://www.nationsonline.org/oneworld/country_code_list.htm>`_ for a list), but uses capital letters for the language codes in keeping with CamelCase (see `here <https://legacy.python.org/dev/peps/pep-0008/#naming-conventions>`_) as follows:
+    The naming convention adopted in the L’ART Research Client is based on `ISO 639 codes <https://www.iso.org/iso-639-language-codes.html>`_ for the languages (a full list is found `here <https://iso639-3.sil.org/code_tables/639/data>`_) and on ISO 3166-1 alpha-2 codes for the countries (click `here <https://www.nationsonline.org/oneworld/country_code_list.htm>`_ for a list), but uses capital letters for the language codes in keeping with CamelCase (see `here <https://legacy.python.org/dev/peps/pep-0008/#naming-conventions>`_) as follows: